AhemNason/digital-scholarship-toolbox/2-3-copyright.md

-# Copyright and Author's Rights
+# Copyright and Authors' Rights